ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 Salary/equity is negotiable.
 We provide health, dental, and vision insurance plans.

-### Apply
+## Apply

 Email me a cover letter and relevant links (GitHub profile/projects).
-If you're thinking: "huh? cover letter?"--please read DHH's post ["Forget the resume, kill on the cover letter"](http://37signals.com/svn/posts/1748-forget-the-resume-kill-on-the-cover-letter).
+If you're thinking: "Huh?
+Cover letter?"--please read DHH's post ["Forget the resume, kill on the cover letter"](http://37signals.com/svn/posts/1748-forget-the-resume-kill-on-the-cover-letter).

+#### Interview Process

+After reviewing your cover letter, I'll be your first (phone) interviewer.
+I won't give you any live-coding interviews because they don't work.
+[As to why, please read this article](http://css-tricks.com/interviewing-front-end-engineer-san-francisco/).
+On my interview, I like to ask what you're *geniunely* passionate about in your professional life, so I can determine if EdSurge can help you get to where you want to be.
+I also like to ask how you stay current.
+I'm curious because I often struggle to keep up with current technologies and trends.

+If things go well, I'd like you to interview with our management team ([Betsy Corcoran, Nick Punt, Agustin Vilaseca, and Tyler McNally](https://www.edsurge.com/about)).
+If this goes well, then you'll be in our "trial period."

+#### Trial Period: We Will Give You a Contract Work

 We also believe in [hiring by auditions](http://blogs.hbr.org/2014/01/hire-by-auditions-not-resumes/) and [hiring for culture](http://joel.is/post/61468652377/what-no-one-talks-about-when-building-a-team-letting).
 That means we won't do coding interviews, but instead we'd like to give you a short, well-paid contract project before bringing you on for full time.
 That's how I was hired too.
 It was great because during my contract period, both EdSurge and I learned that we're good fit for each other.

+You can do this "trial" work at night over the weekend, so you don't have to leave your current job in the meantime.
+We'll give you a real work, which will likely involve building internal tools.
+The trial period will last for two to four weeks, but we're flexible about the details.
+My trial project was building the ["Events" feature](https://www.edsurge.com/e) on EdSurge, from backend to frontend.

 Enough talk.
 My email is shu@edsurge.com.
 Would love to hear from you.